mbsabath/large_data_in_R/Large-Data-in-R.md

 When thinking about and working with data, it’s important to understand the layers of abstraction present and how they interact with each other.
 Think of an html file.
 On disk, the file is just a structured section of bits.
-However, depdning on how its encoded (either ASCII or UTF-8), we have instructuions for how to interpret those bits as a text file.
+However, depending on how its encoded (either ASCII or UTF-8), we have instructions for how to interpret those bits as a text file.
 An html file in text format is more readable than the raw bits and can be edited by a knowledgeable web developer; however, it is not until the final layer of abstraction, when the information contained in the page